O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/README.md

 Hello, my name is Bernard Ofoegbu.
 -->

-# Reliability isn't a feature, it's the product!
+# Reliability isn't a feature, it's the product—let's build it right the first time!

 👋 I'm Obinna Bernard Ofoegbu (professionally known as Bernard) 😄 👋